siraisisatoru/react-markdown-template/README.md

 -   When there are too many code blocks being reloaded, it will cause not enough memory issues in Google Chrome.
 -   When the theme changes, the markdown gonna re-renders and causes the code block to reload
     - possible solution is to try to use stack and continuous push result to useState or so
+    - create universal code wrap and create sub-functions for that code block
+      - store pyodide as reference (useRef) and pass to the renderer (constantly import lib)
-- Enable code block Python render in `test.`jsx` by uncommenting the corresponding section
+- Enable code block Python render in `test.jsx` by uncommenting the corresponding section

 # Usage